 For the hospitality market, text messaging offers a targeted and personal option that can be customized to each restaurant or hotel location.
 Below are three best practices to consider when including text messaging in your recruiting strategy.

-1) Use short codes for text messaging.
 You can set up your automated text message or SMS system and advertise that candidates can apply by texting a simple word to a short number.
 Include the short code on your print materials so potential candidates can opt-in to your job listings and events.

 It’s important, once candidates use your text code, to take advantage of the short time frame when you are on the candidate’s mind by asking the right questions, providing the right incentive and knocking down any barriers to applying.
 Consider adding customized questions like zip code and email address to qualify job candidates before encouraging them to apply for a location, to attend a job fair or directing them to specific job openings.

-2) Use text for scheduling to save time.
 Text messaging is an easy and efficient way to engage and communicate quickly.
 This aligns to the currently very competitive hospitality hiring market.
-While applicants for hourly and part-time work generally can't hold out for high pay rates, many insist on flexible schedules that meet their needs, and want to be able to communicate rapidly.
+While applicants for hourly and part-time work generally can’t hold out for high pay rates, many insist on flexible schedules that meet their needs, and want to be able to communicate rapidly.
 Using text for scheduling doesn’t just save time for your employees; your store management can cut their manual scheduling time in half by linking your scheduling platform to text technology.

-3) Create a text message business card so your restaurant or hotel leadership can share their contact information and job openings quickly using a short code via text message.
+Your restaurant or hotel leadership can share their contact information and job openings quickly using a short code via text message.
 Text ‘JMM’ to 55678 as an example and you can see what I mean.
 This can be a great way to drive referrals when you or your team are out shopping or in the local community.

 You can also use texting technology to confirm job interviews, inform candidates about next steps, to pre-screen candidates with programmed text questions, and to direct potential hires to your company career site via a mobile apply process.
 No more wasted time leaving voicemail messages, playing phone tag, or sitting in your office sending and responding to emails.
 Texting with multiple people at once is more efficient and allows recruiters to juggle 20-30 conversations on a text dashboard at the same time.